During these dry months, many of us are wondering: natural creams or body oils. Which one is better? We asked a skincare expert for the answer!

 Every cell and component of our bodies relies on hydration in order to function properly.
 Without it, your skin’s natural barrier breaks down, which makes you more susceptible to itchy and chapped patches but also irritation such as eczema and skin infections — yikes.
-Applying a moisturizer – whether oil or cream-based – reduces loss of water in your skin and creates a barrier of moisture, resulting in a healthy-looking glow rather than the dull look dry skin can result in.
+Applying a moisturiser – whether oil or cream-based – reduces loss of water in your skin and creates a barrier of moisture, resulting in a healthy-looking glow rather than the dull look dry skin can result in.

-Which Is Better: Body Oils Or Creams?
+Which Is Better: Natural Body Creams Or Oils?

 - All lotions are oil and water held together by an emulsifier (like in salad dressing, oil and water will separate without an emulsifier, which holds them suspended in each other).
 An emulsifier is usually a lab-manufactured chemical.
 Some newer ones are non-toxic and biodegradable, but some, including one called “emulsifying wax”, can cause skin irritation.

 - Most body lotions are about 65% water.
 Because there is water in the product, it must be preserved, as bacteria and mould WILL grow in water over time without preservation.